 Not the typical neighborhood Chinese restaurant, but oh so much better.
 This haven, offering Asian fusion cuisine with a spectacularly unfussy presentation, is one of the best restaurants to be found anywhere in Las Vegas.
 Beginning in 2015 from a perfect plate of chicken rice, Flock & Fowl makes all of its own sauces in house, including two different types of soy sauce.
 The honey butter chicken wings put the buffalo-style ones to shame, and the hangar steak with soy glaze and frites is flavorful and meaty—the epitome of a great steak.
 To be led further into temptation, check out their menu.

 The sleek, modern décor of this casual Italian eatery won't earn any comparisons to the checkered red-and-white tablecloth clichés of yore—and that's a good thing.
 Mamma Olivia offers good, stick-to-your-ribs comfort food at affordable prices, with familiar options such as gnocchi alla Bolognese, spaghetti Pomodoro and linguine with clams.
 Go ahead and enjoy a little laid-back carb-loading before heading back to the casinos—the calories don't count on vacation.
-Don't forget to take advantage of the 2 to 6 p.m. happy hour, and note that they're closed on Sundays.
+Don't forget to take advantage of Happy Hour, Mon-Sat from 1-6 pm.
+The restaurant is closed on Sundays.

-The tour guides at Pink Jeep Tours are locals and experts in everything Vegas from alluring history to the best shows and restaurants.
+The tour guides at Pink® Jeep® Tours Las Vegas are locals and experts in everything Vegas from alluring history to the best shows and restaurants.
 They’re thrilled to share and recommend the very best of Las Vegas to their guests.
 The guides are so much more than drivers and the tours more than sightseeing.
-Experience Las Vegas on a guided excursion with Pink Jeep Tours.
+Experience Las Vegas on a guided excursion, from the Strip to surrounding areas, with Pink Jeep Tours.

 Imagine what you’ll share.™